-The BSA today publishes the ‘Just Another Paperclip?’ report by Professor Gary L. Sturgess.
+On the 31 March, 2017, the BSA published the ‘Just Another Paperclip?’ report by Professor Gary L. Sturgess.
 Speaking on the report’s publication, BSA Chief Executive Mark Fox said:

 To read the report in full, please click here.

-To read the IFG Performance Tracker report in full, please click here.
+To read the full submission, please click here.

 The BSA has published its submission to the government’s green paper consultation on disability, work and health.
 The BSA welcomes the government’s ambition to halve the disability employment gap and we have outlined what could be effective measures aimed at achieving this.